ParallelAgile/CodeBot/codebot-reference/server-events.md

 # Reference - Server-Side Events

-Server-side events are triggered in the generated REST API server.
+Server events are triggered in the generated REST API server.
 For each of these, you can write an event handler in JavaScript - this custom function can:

 * perform validation on incoming "create" or "update" domain objects
 * veto the event, e.g. prevent a login occurring